 got involved with Kadon and gamepuzzles through Eric and was hooked after one visit to Ye Olde Gamery at the Maryland Renaissance Festival.
 A natural entertainer, singer, fortune-teller (tarot), dancer, poet, artist and artisan, and a fabulous cook, she brought all these skills and interests to her activities at Kadon.

 Puzzles were a new experience for her, but her avid curiosity and eagerness to learn soon led her to understand them well enough to explain them to visitors and to come up with new design ideas of her own.
 You can see examples of her alphabet patterns for Triangoes Jr., a continuing research project.
 Her discoveries with Hexdominoes and Roundominoes are a continuing delight.
 What will she come up with next?

 Meshele has an exotic history.
 She was born somewhere in Asia, a place that may no longer exist as a separate country.
 Her family came to the U.S. as refugees when Meshele was only 4 months old, with one older brother.
 After that her parents produced 13 more siblings for her to help take care of.
 She has lived variously in California, North Carolina, and Texas.
 She thinks of Texas as her actual home, though she now resides in Florida when not helping out in Maryland or on the road.

-Eric has been in the music business most of his life, and for nearly two decades has been the stage manager for The Commodores, a career that takes him to their concerts from China to Africa and anywhere in between.
+Eric has been in the music business most of his life, and for over two decades has been the stage manager for The Commodores, a career that takes him to their concerts from China to Africa and anywhere in between.
 Sometimes he even gets to do... pyrotechnics!

 He also happens to be the son of Kate Jones, reunited after a 25-year separation.
 His expertise in setting up shows and being an all-around roadie has come in handy in helping Kate to redesign her new booth and to assist at her exhibits in art shows when he is not on the road at Commodore gigs.
-His quick grasp of the puzzle concepts and skill at explaining them makes him a great asset with visitors to the booth.
+His natural showmanship, his quick grasp of the puzzle concepts and skill at explaining them make him a great asset with visitors to the booth.